edconde/node-example-api/README.md

 ## Project

-This project intends to be a base for anothere bigger ones.
+This project intends to be a base for another bigger ones.
 It covers the basics and stablishes a clean arquitecture which features the following:

 - [x] Controllers
 - [x] App routing